sparkflows/sparkflows-docs/docs/processors/Save/saveparquet.rst

 SaveParquet
 ==========

-Saves the DataFrame into the specified location in Parquet Format
+Saves the DataFrame into the specified location in Parquet Format.
+When running on Hadoop, it is saved onto HDFS.

 Type
 ----------